-Note that the pair $T_+^{\spadesuit}$ and $T_+^{\clubsuit}$ are dual to each other, and the pair $T_+^{\heartsuit}$ and $T_+^{\diamondsuit}$ are dual to each other.
+Note that the pair $T_+^{\spadesuit}$ and $T_+^{\clubsuit}$ are dual to each other, and the pair $T_+^{\heartsuit}$ and $T_+^{\diamondsuit}$ are dual to~each other.

-\subsection{Tilting bundles on $Y_-$}
+\subsection{Tilting bundles on $\boldsymbol{Y_-}$}

-To find explicit tilting bundles on $Y_-$, we need to use not only the Borel-Bott-Weil theorem but also some geometry of the flop.
+To find explicit tilting bundles on $Y_-$, we need to use not only the Borel--Bott--Weil theorem but also some geometry of the flop.
 Recall that the derived category $\D(\Q)$ has an exceptional collection

 where $S$ is the rank $4$ spinor bundle on the five dimensional quadric $\Q$.
-Pulling back this collection by the projection $\pi_- : Y_- \to \Q$, we have a collection of vector bundles on $Y_-$
+Pulling back this collection by the projection $\pi_-\colon Y_- \to \Q$ gives collection of vector bundles on $Y_-$

-The direct sum of these vector bundles is a generator of $\mathrm{D}(\Qcoh(Y))$ by Lemma \ref{lem plus 1}, but does NOT give a tilting bundle on $Y_-$.
-First, we compute cohomologies of line bundles.
+The direct sum of these vector bundles is a generator of $\mathrm{D}(\Qcoh(Y))$, again by Lemma~\ref{lem plus 1}, but~again it does NOT give a tilting bundle on $Y_-$.
+To see this we first compute cohomologies of~line bundles.